Al-Zaeem: Summary

 The play is set in an unnamed Arab dictatorship.
-Zeinhom, a cinema extra who resembles the ruler, is noticed by senior officials as reports circulate that the ruler is near death.
-They recruit him to act as the leader's double and then install him as a compliant figurehead to retain control.
-The ruler's final order is to arrest Zeinhom, but he dies before it is carried out.
-The inner circle seeks to preserve its control.
-As a consequence, they install Zeinhom as a figurehead and presents him as the new leader.
+Zeinhom, a cinema extra who resembles the ruler, acts in a minor role as a thief.
+However, he is noticed by senior officials as reports circulate that the real ruler is near death.
+The inner circle, seeking to preserve their control and fear of a power vacuum, recruit Zeinhom to act as the leader's double.

-Zeinhom is installed as a figurehead by senior officials.
-He suddenly moved from precarious work to the palace.
-He is drawn into court rivalries and manipulation.
-His aims remain modest but the new position forces decisions under constant threat to his safety.
-Pressed into leadership, Zeinhom doubts his ability to govern a country in turmoil.
-He tries to satisfy rival power centers and calm a wary public while avoiding reprisals.
-He makes choices under the constant risk of exposure and removal.
+When the dictator dies before he can order Zeinhom's arrest, the regime officials install Zeinhom as a compliant figurehead.
+Suddenly moved from a life of precarious employment to the presidential palace, Zeinhom is drawn into court rivalries and manipulation.
+Though his aims remain modest, the new position forces him to make high-stakes decisions under constant threat to his safety.
+He doubts his ability to govern a country in turmoil, trying to satisfy rival power centers and calm a wary public while avoiding reprisals or exposure.